NBarseyni/asvblr-api/README.md

 ### Application

 - Create a mysql database with the name db_asvblr
-- Change the credentials of the database in the file .\src\main\resources\application.properties
+- Create two environment variables with the credentials of the database :
+    - MYSQL_DB_USERNAME
+    - MYSQL_DB_PASSWORD

 ### Swagger

+You can access to the swagger at this url :

 http://localhost:8080/swagger-ui.html